|1.0||June 2013||Full revision of guideline.|

 In cases of persistent excretion, consider referral to an infectious diseases physician.
 Those in high risk occupations may be allowed to return to work in non-high-risk roles.
 In circumstances where exclusion from childcare may pose significant financial difficulties on families, children under 5 years of age may be considered for individual (solo) childcare in consultation with Department of Communities.
 However, this would require counselling of the carer on the necessary hygiene precautions and risks, and recommendation for screening following eventual microbiological clearance by case/termination of care of child.

-While the use of antibiotics has been described both in treatment of cases early in their infection, and in eliminating carriage in asymptomatic individuals (16, 17), the role of antibiotics in the management of STEC is unclear and there is some concern that they may increase the risk of HUS and prolong carriage.
+While the use of antibiotics has been described both in treatment of cases early in their infection, and in eliminating carriage in asymptomatic individuals (19, 20), the role of antibiotics in the management of STEC is unclear and there is some concern that they may increase the risk of HUS.
+Where prolonged STEC carriage is causing a significant social or psychological burden, antibiotics may be considered in consultation with an infectious diseases physician and/ or paediatrician on a case by case basis.

 The case/carers of case should be advised of the nature of the infection, its mode of transmission and the low infectious dose.
 The importance of good hygiene should be emphasised.
 Educate about hygiene practices, in particular the importance of washing hands with soap and water for at least 15 seconds, after using the toilet, prior to handling food, or caring for children or patients.
 Cases should be made aware of the concerns around use of antibiotics in the management of STEC.